 This involves a variety of elements held within the website design.
 From the text to the images, everything has some kind of alignment when placed within the design.
 Most commonly used with text, you can align content to a certain side of the page or centralise it.
-The use of alignment is always dependant on the design and should be consistent throughout the site.
+The use of alignment is always dependent on the design and should be consistent throughout the site.

 Images require to be aligned correctly so that they are in the right place with the correlating text.
 If a piece of text referenced responsive website design and there was a picture to go alongside it, the alignment needs to be set correctly.
 This can be to either side of the text, but will make these two elements sit together so it can be easily understood.
 This is a very handy tool when looking into web design.

 When aligning images with text, the term used is 'float'.
 An example of this would be to align text to the left and set an image to float right.
 This creates a design feature where the text wraps around the image, while the image always hugs the right hand side.

 When a website is being designed, there is always a colour wheel (please find more information on this below).
 Analogous colours are colours that appear adjacent to each other within the colour wheel which are often the different gradients of each colour.
 One of these will be the dominant colour which tends to often be a primary or secondary colour, followed by a tertiary.
 An example of this would be if red was chosen as the dominant colour and the orange and red-orange were adjacent.